 HeadObject | HEAD /<bucket>/<key> | Returns size, content type, and last-modified. |

-PutObject, DeleteObject, CopyObject, multipart uploads) and ListBuckets return MethodNotAllowed or NotImplemented.
-To modify a disk, mount it as a file system or use disk.exec.
+CopyObject, multipart uploads (CreateMultipartUpload and friends), and ListBuckets return MethodNotAllowed or NotImplemented.
+For renames, large multipart uploads, or any other POSIX operation, mount the disk as a file system or use disk.exec.

 Listing